Agenda for Upcoming Program

 Please note that there is NO conflict of interest or commercial support disclosed by planners, speakers, or content reviewers, in relation to this educational activity.

 Dear Participants: The New England Regional Caring Science Consortium (formerly the Massachusetts Regional Caring Science Consortium) has grown from spontaneous informal small group meetings in 2013 to far-reaching in-person and virtual programs.
 The programs offer a forum for exploring and sustaining caring-healing practices and outcomes for nurses, other health-care practitioners, and students in clinical/patient care, leadership/ administration, and education settings.
-The NERCSC exists only through the dedicated NERCSC Executive Leadership Team’s volunteer collaborative work, the gracious and generous support of hosting institutions in Massachusetts and other New England states, and our speakers who also volunteer their time.
+The NERCSC exists through the dedicated NERCSC Executive Leadership Team’s volunteer collaborative work, the graciousand generous support of hosting institutions in New England states, and our speakers who also volunteer their time.
 We are filled with gratitude for all who contribute to the success of the NERCSC and, of course, for the growing number of nurses, students, and other health care practitioners who attend and help enrich ongoing programs and conversations.
 Please visit the NERCSC website (NERCSC.org) to learn more about our history, leadership team, our hosting and supporting organizations, our speakers, as well as other caring science learning opportunities and resources.
-It takes a community to advance Caritas practices.
+It takes a community to advance Caring Science practices.

 The NERCSC Executive Leadership Team welcomes all with loving care and is honored to present this Program: